Brian Birdwell

 Brian Douglas Birdwell (born November 3, 1961) is an American politician who has served in the Texas Senate for District 22 since 2010.
 He is a survivor of the September 11, 2001 attacks against The Pentagon.

 Early life and education

 Born in Fort Worth, Texas, Birdwell earned a Bachelor of Science degree in criminology from Lamar University in 1984 and a Master of Public Administration from the University of Missouri–Kansas City in 1996.

 Career

+On September 11, 2001, Birdwell was working as a military aide to with the United States Army at The Pentagon.
+Birdwell had just left the restroom, and was returning to his office, when American Airlines Flight 77 crashed into the building.
+He recalled being "tossed around like a rag doll" during the impact, and collapsing when he realised that he was on fire.
+The building's sprinkler system extinguished the fire on his body, and he managed to make his way to help.
+Four people carried Birdwell to a triage area, where he was administered with morphine and an IV.
+Both had to be administered through his feet, due to the extent of the burns on the rest of his body.
+He was taken to Georgetown University Hospital to be treated, and was later flown to the Washington Hospital Center.

+Birdwell suffered 60% total body burns, with more than 40% of them being third degree.
+His lungs were also badly damaged by smoke inhalation.
+He spent 92 WHAT admitted to hospital, and underwent more than 39 surgeries.

-In 2001, Birdwell was working with the United States Army at The Pentagon.
-Two days after being injured when American Airlines Flight 77 crashed into The Pentagon, Birdwell met President George W. Bush.
+Two days after being injured, Birdwell met President George W. Bush.
 Rob Maness, a United States Air Force officer who rescued Birdwell, learned about Birdwell's identity only when they met at the 2016 Republican National Convention.

+On July 1, 2004 Birdwell retired from the military, and founded Face the Fire Ministries, a charitable organisation that supports burn survivors and their families.

 He holds a Purple Heart and a Legion of Merit.

+Political positions

 Elections

 He defeated David Sibley in a June 22, 2010 special election, replacing Kip Averitt.

 Birdwell won the 2010 general election unopposed.